tlamart/100-days-of-code/log.md

 **Today's Progress:** Watch the html, css, js lecture, almost done all exercises (two).

 **Thoughts:** I wonder if one day I'll be ok with front development ...
 May be It's the UX/UI knowledge I'm missing but I NEVER know how to style things...
 Also I've done a todo (again).

+### Day 13: January 14, 2025

+**Today's Progress:** Paused CS50x again to work on my little pong like game.

+**Thoughts:** I spent a lot of time on it !
+May be too much, but things are going great and I enjoy it so why not ?!